 Host: It’s indeed a great moment for the entire team at Rezolve AI by going into a public listing.

 Daniel: Absolutely.
-I mean, I think it’s an it's extremely important moment for everybody who's involved in any company, making it to the public markets, but we see it as the beginning, not the end of the journey.
+I mean, I think itโs an it’s extremely important moment for everybody who’s involved in any company, making it to the public markets, but we see it as the beginning, not the end of the journey.
 We see it as the very, very beginning of the journey.

 And that’s, you know, that’s how we feel.
 We don’t we feel that this is just the beginning.
 And to be honest with you, it is the beginning.